ElijahAmodu/GarageMarketPlace/README.md

 # GarageSpace - Storage Marketplace App

-A React Native marketplace application for renting unused garage storage spaces, similar to Airbnb but for storage.
+A React Native garage marketplace application for renting unused garage storage spaces, similar to Airbnb but for storage.

 ## Features Implemented